trevormiller2548/congenial-octo-engine/README.md

   * [Questions](#questions)

   ## Installation
-  I had to install inquirer and a package.json file and then write code with those programs to make the generator work.
+  I had to install package.json and node modules and then create code that works with those programs

   ## Usage
-  You open the terminal and type node index.js and then fill out the prompts.
-When your done, your new readme will appear in the readme file.
+  You pull up the project in the terminal and then enter node index.js.
+You then fill out the prompt and it populates in the readme.me file.

   ## License
   This project is license under MIT

   ## Contributing
-  This is a solo project so that doesn't really apply.
+  It's a single person project, so that's not really a problem with this project

   ## Tests
   node index.js